pratikwrites/databaseXII/terminologies.md

 ---
 ## Information
 **Information is the piece of meaningful processed data which holds a contextual meaning.
-These are often tabulated fromm the raw facts and figures.
+These are often tabulated from the raw facts and figures.
 For example: Report chart.**

 ---
 ## Metadata